Arrive Montreal, Quebec

 Nunavut & the Canadian Arctic Archipelago | Heart of the Northwest Passage

-Pond Inlet: At the Northern end of Baffin Island, Pond Inlet (“Place of Mittima’s Grave”) is the gateway to the Northwest Passage and a rich archaeological site.
-After clearing customs formalities for Nunavut, embark on shore excursion to an area once inhabited by the ancient Thule.
-Visit the Nattinnak Visitor’s Center or Toonoonik Sahoonik Co-op, where you can shop for artisan carvings made from local red and green soapstone, beautiful wall hangings, and other handcrafted goods.
+Pond Inlet: At the Northern end of Baffin Island, Pond Inlet ("Place of Mittima's Grave") is the gateway to the Northwest Passage and a rich archaeological site.
+After clearing customs formalities for Nunavut, embark on a shore excursion to an area once inhabited by the ancient Thule.
+Visit the Nattinnak Visitor's Center or Toonoonik Sahoonik Co-op, where you can shop for artisan carvings made from local red and green soapstone, beautiful wall hangings, and other handcrafted goods.

 Lancaster Sound: Situated between Devon Island and Baffin Island, this body of water forms the eastern entrance to the Parry Channel and the Northwest Passage.
 It's also home to a rich abundance of Arctic cod, which draw a seasonal population of sea birds and marine mammals.
 Beluga and endangered bowhead whales, ringed and bearded seals, as well as northern fulmars, black guillemots and Arctic terns are among some of the wildlife that inhabits the area.

 Beechey Island: Historic moments in Arctic exploration define this island, best known for providing a safe haven to British explorer Sir John Franklin in 1845.
 Look east toward Resolute Bay at the huge silhouette of Cape Riley and imagine what Captain Franklin saw here in Erebus Harbour, where he took shelter for two years before his ill-fated attempt to conquer the Northwest Passage.
 See the wooden grave markers for three of Franklin's men, now bleached by the sun, and visit the cenotaph memorial erected in memory of the lost explorer.
 It is an unforgettable experience.